weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

-# Learning to use Parameterized Modules with Simon and Speck
+# Introduction

 ## Prerequisites

+Before working through this lab, you'll need
+  * Cryptol to be installed,
- * Know how to read Cryptol and skim through a standards document
+  * this module to load successfully, and
- * Know how to use basic type parameters in function definitions
+  * an editor for completing the exercises in associated files.

+You'll also need experience with
+  * loading modules and evaluating functions in the interpreter,
+  * the `:prove` command,
+  * manipulating sequences using `#`, `take`, `split`, `join`, `last`, `scanl`, and `transpose`,
+  * writing functions and properties,
+  * sequence comprehensions,
+  * functions with curried parameters, and
+  * logical, comparison, and arithmetic operators.

-## What You Will Learn
+## Skills You'll Learn

- * Defining and using Cryptol Parameterized Modules to define basic families of cryptographic routines
+By the end of this lab you will have gained experience with defining and using Cryptol's parameterized modules to make basic families of cryptographic routines.

-## Getting Started
+## Load This Module

 This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol